Toudahl/KanbanBoard/README.md

 # KanbanBoard
-A simple kanban board made as a "brush up" exercise at the beginning of my second semester studying for me AP graduate degree in computer science.
+A simple kanban board made as a "brush up" exercise at the beginning of my second semester studying for my AP graduate degree in computer science.

 The board uses Gong drag and drop, and newtonsoft json for persistence.